savonet/book/audio.md

 This is not a problem per se: Liquidsoap is perfectly able to handle such values for the samples.
-However, when we send such a signal to an output, it will be
-_clipped_: all the values above 1 will be changed to 1 and all the values below -1 will be changed to -1, in order to conform to the standard range for samples.
+However, when we send such a signal to an output, it will be _clipped_\index{clipping}: all the values above 1 will be changed to 1 and all the values below -1 will be changed to -1, in order to conform to the standard range for samples.
 Our signal will then look like this